maslovakate/AWS-DE-Certification/README.md

 Data skew refers to the unequal distribution or imbalance of data across various nodes or partitions in distributed computing systems.

 **Causes:**
-- Non-uniform distribution of data
+- Non-uniform distribution of data;
-- Inadequate partitioning strategy
+- Inadequate partitioning strategy;
-- Temporal skew
+- Temporal skew;
-- Important to monitor data distribution and alert when skew issues arise
+- Important to monitor data distribution and alert when skew issues arise.

 ## Addressing Data Skew